guycole/mellow-wombat/infra/rpi4_config.md

 # rpi4 configuration
-The anemic [raspberry pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) is useful as a [rtl-sdr](https://www.rtl-sdr.com/) host for less challenging, narrowband emitters.
+The [raspberry pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) is useful as a [rtl-sdr](https://www.rtl-sdr.com/) host for any rtl-sdr task.

 ## Initial Configuration Steps
 1. Create an image using the [raspberry pi imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/).
 Currently this is "Raspberry Pi OS (64 bit)" which is a port of "Debian Bookworm" released 2023-12-05.